My favorite movie locations on English Countryside

 I just watched this movie on a plane.
 The movie might not be the best plot around, but the West Wycombe Park location is breathtaking (I visited the estate this past summer), the plot is fun in a silly sort of a way and it makes you feel like you’d like to go and visit your own imaginary Austenland where the hair always looks perfect and ladies just take lovely strolls in beautiful frocks, play croquet and have dinner parties with perfect gentlemen in tow.

-TRAVEL TIP: Whereas it’s not possible to stay in West WycombePark, England is full of lovely country estate hotels for helping you to create your own Austen moment.
+Whereas it’s not possible to stay in West WycombePark, England is full of lovely country estate hotels for helping you to create your own Austen moment.
 West Wycombe Park is a National Trust property so it doesn’t have ticket quotas and it is open between March and August from Sunday to Thursday.

 6. Four Weddings and a Funeral